-- The practice had systems to help them manage risk. - The practice staff had suitable safeguarding processes and staff knew their responsibilities for safeguarding adults and children. - The practice had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The practice was providing preventive care and supporting patients to ensure better oral health. - The appointment system met patients' needs. - The practice had effective leadership and culture of continuous improvement. - Staff felt involved and supported and worked well as a team. - The practice asked staff and patients for feedback about the services they provided. - The practice staff dealt with complaints positively and efficiently. - The practice staff had suitable information governance arrangements.
+- Staff knew how to deal with emergencies.
+Appropriate medicines and life-saving equipment were mostly available with the exception of some airways sizes 0 and 4 and paediatric pocket masks which were immediately ordered. - The practice staff had suitable safeguarding processes and staff knew their responsibilities for safeguarding adults and children. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The practice was providing preventive care and supporting patients to ensure better oral health. - The appointment system met patients' needs. - The practice had effective leadership and culture of continuous improvement. - Staff felt involved and supported and worked well as a team. - The practice asked staff and patients for feedback about the services they provided. - The practice staff dealt with complaints positively and efficiently.

-There were areas where the provider could make improvements and should:
+There were areas where the provider could make improvements.
+They should: